UntitledDuckDevs/UntitledDuckMod/docs/DESCRIPTION_CF_FABRIC.md

 If you encounter any bugs, please report them on the github issue tracker linked in this project.

+This is the fabric version of the mod.
+The forge version can be found at [here][udm-forge].

 ## Requirements

 You will need to install [geckolib] for this mod to work.
-Additionally, on fabric, make sure you have [fabric-api][fabric-api-mr] installed.
+Additionally, on fabric, make sure you have [fabric-api][fabric-api-cf] installed.

 ## Features